You’ll never look at gin the same way again after you try this strawberry basil cocktail with gin, lemon, and elderflower liqueur.

 This post contains affiliate links, which means if you click on an affiliate link and buy something, we may receive a very small commission.
 It does NOT result in additional charges to you or cost you anything extra.
 Click here for our full privacy and disclosure policy.
 As an Amazon associate we earn from qualifying purchases.

-To make the Strawberry Basil Cocktail, just put the strawberries, basil, and lemon juice in a cocktail shaker and muddle it to draw the oil out of the basil leaves and the juice from the strawberries.
+To make the it just put the strawberries, basil, and lemon juice in a cocktail shaker and muddle it to draw the oil out of the basil leaves and the juice from the strawberries.
 Add the gin and elderflower liqueur and give it a good shake.

 Put ice in two highball glasses and pour the gin mixture over the ice.
 Be sure to add the solids to the glasses as well for even more flavor and a beautiful cocktail.
 Then, just top it with tonic water and you’re ready for happy hour!